krabf/krabf-v6/content/blog/hello-world.md

 slug = "hello-world"
 categories = ["blog"]
-keywords = ["hello world", "personal blog"] summary = "First post for the new and redesigned website."
+keywords = ["hello world", "personal blog"] summary = "First post for the new and redesigned website"
 +++

 Hello World!